dotnet/csharpstandard/standard/expressions.md

 > 5
 > ```
 >
-> Note that the compiler is permitted (but not required) to optimize the three instantiations into a single delegate instance ([§10.7.2](conversions.md#1072-evaluation-of-anonymous-function-conversions-to-delegate-types)).
+> Note that a compiler is permitted (but not required) to optimize the three instantiations into a single delegate instance ([§10.7.2](conversions.md#1072-evaluation-of-anonymous-function-conversions-to-delegate-types)).
 >
 > *end example*